levina-anna/Bookstore-autotests/README.md

 ```

 ## Configuration
 The test scripts are configured to run against the Bookstore application deployed at http://127.0.0.1:8000.
-To change the test environment, update the DOMAIN variable in the .env file (note that .env is included in .gitignore to prevent sensitive information from being committed to version control).
+To change the test environment, update the DOMAIN variable in the .env file
+(note that .env is included in .gitignore).

 ## Technologies Used
 - Python 3